 - Great Plains Blizzards (PDF)

 Tornadoes are violent circling columns of air that extend down from a thunderstorm cloud.
 When tornadoes touch the Earth, they move along the ground with ferocious strength and intensity.
 Scientists classify the intensity of tornadoes with the Fujita Scale.
 A weak tornado would be an F0, while the strongest tornado would be an F5.
 When a tornado threatens, people must seek immediate shelter.
 When outdoors, find shelter in a sturdy building as quickly as possible.
-Park and play equipment will not provide adequate protection.
+Park and play equipment will not provide adequate protection, especially any type of commercial outdoor benches.
 A tornado can devastate virtually any type of building, and flying debris will be a significant danger.
 Seek shelter in a basement if possible.
 If a basement is unavailable, go to an interior area of a house on the first floor.
 A bathroom, closet, hallway, or under a stairwell would be the safest locations.
 Avoid windows, and find something sturdy to hide under, such as a table or a mattress.
 Remain in a sheltered location until all threat of the storm passes.

 - Tornado Information